Don’t delay, enroll in an Ambetter plan today

 Using these two forms to file your taxes correctly and on time is very important!

 If you don't, you may lose your tax credit, resulting in higher premiums and possible loss of coverage.
-Don't forget: the filing deadline for your taxes is July 15th!
+Don't forget: the filing deadline for your federal taxes is May 17, 2021.

 Frequently Asked Questions

 The APTC can help make your healthcare premiums more affordable, with an average credit amount of $3,986.